 If you add an image as a block, that's an object block of type image. 🌄

-You can create an object block by creating any new object (for example using the control dropdown with the
+You can create an object block by creating any new object (with the

 / command or pasting a file from the clipboard) or by reusing an object with the

-@ command and then searching for it in the control dropdown.
+@ command and then searching for it in the dropdown that opens.

 An object block supports different views.
 Objects can be displayed as an inline (icon and title), as a small card, as a wide card, or as an embed.
 An embed lets you edit the embedded content in place (a concept called transclusion).
 The design of the views may vary depending on the type of content.
 Some basic content types also offer additional views.
 Images, for example, can be additionally displayed as a small or large square or in full-width mode.

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?

 With your help we can make the docs better for everyone.
 So just let us know, and we’ll improve it ASAP!